An insurance rider or endorsement is an optional add-on that can increase coverage limits or add protection.

 Home insurance covers your belongings, but there are limitations on how much your insurance company will pay for certain valuable items if they are damaged or stolen.
-For example, if your jewelry, art or antiques collection is worth more than $1,500, it may exceed your policy limits.
-Home insurance riders raise these limits to better protect your belongings.
+Home insurance riders can help with that.
 Here's how they work and when you need one.

 What is an insurance rider?

 An insurance rider — also known as an endorsement — modifies the coverage in an insurance policy.
-For instance, a jewelry rider in a homeowners insurance policy might raise the amount the insurance company will reimburse you if your jewelry is stolen or damaged.
-Some riders even broaden which events you’re insured against, such as a gem falling out of a ring.
+For instance, a jewelry rider in a homeowners insurance policy can raise the amount the insurance company will reimburse you if your jewelry is stolen or damaged.

-Whether or not you need a rider depends on two factors: (1) the value of your belongings and (2) your amount of personal property protection.
-If your insurance policy limits are lower than the value of your belongings, you should consider adding a rider or a floater.
+Whether or not you need a rider depends on two factors: 1) the value of your belongings and 2) your amount of personal property protection.
+If your insurance policy limits are lower than the value of your belongings, you should consider adding a rider.

-Personal property protection in many home insurance policies is 50% of your dwelling limit, which is how much your home is insured for.
-For example, an insurance policy covering a home up to a $200,000 limit would cover your belongings up to $100,000.
-Fifty percent of your dwelling coverage is common, but the percentage or amount varies; we’ve seen as low as 20% and as high as 70%.
-You should work with an insurance agent to find the right amount of coverage for your situation.
+Personal property protection in many home insurance policies is usually 50 to 70 percent of your dwelling limit, which is how much your home is insured for.
+For example, an insurance policy covering a home up to a $200,000 limit could cover your belongings up to $140,000.
+You should make a home inventory list, which can help you get a sense of how much protection you need.
+Once you start an inventory, you may notice just how many valuable items you have in your home.

 Personal property insurance protects your belongings, including your clothes, furniture and electronics.
 However, many items are subject to category limits.
 Standard insurance may not reimburse you for the full value of an item after a loss.
 Here are example payout limits in a homeowners insurance policy, although yours may be different.

 |Watercrafts||$1,000 or 10 percent of the home's insured value|